1–2 spots available for Q2 · Claim yours

 Should I hire offshore to save money?

 Offshore senior talent is excellent.
-Offshore junior talent at a price that looks too good is a false saving.
+Offshore junior talent at a price that looks too good to be true is a false saving.
 Judge on the person, not the postcode.

 What is the difference between your $15K starting price and a $3K freelancer?